Great to have you on the most important and by virtue of consensus, the most correct radio talk show in history.

 Senate passes bill to remove insane and idiot from state law.

-A bill removing words such as idiot, lunatic and insane from the pages of the Ohio Revised Code got final approval from the Senate yesterday.
+A bill removing words such as idiot, lunatic, and insane from the pages of the Ohio Revised Code got final approval from the Senate yesterday.

 Ohio law refers to an idiot nine times.

-Well, more than fifty instances of the term insane can be found in decades old laws written to describe people suffering from uh mental illness.
+The word lunatic appears six times in Ohio law, while more than 50 instances of the term insane can be found in decades-old laws written to describe people suffering from mental illness.

-Will remove these words and others, replacing them with inoffensive phrases.
+House Bill 53, which passed 32-zip, what a great politically correct vote that was, will remove these words and others, replacing them with inoffensive phrases.

 Governor Ted Strickland will sign the bill.

-Now, removing the words from state law does not change the Ohio Constitution, because the words will stay there.
+Now, removing the words from state law does not change the Ohio Constitution because the words will stay there.

 Article 5, Section 6 is titled Idiots or Insane Persons.